eyesofjeremy/vanilla-adaptive-maps/README.md

 * A link to a map of that street address,
 * a static Google map of the street address for small screens, and
 * an embedded full-featured Google map for larger screens.
+* Ability to style maps and add custom marker for the address.

 ## Installation